hoangdinh2710/harrydinh.github.io/_posts/2020-04-05-how-to-create-azure-machine-learning-resource.md

 3. Review the configuration

-By default Azure will
+Remember to change the subscription, resource group and location.
+By default, Azure will select the most recent items that you used.
+The subscription determines which account will be charged for the usage of this resource.
+The resource group is a set of resources added to together so you can manage easier.
+The location will be the location of the resources, by default Azure will choose the closest available location to your local computer.

 ![Review the configuration](https://harryteststorageblob.blob.core.windows.net/blogazureimage/Image/azureml/portal/cs_azure_ml_review_n_create.PNG)

-4. Create new resouces
+4. Create new resources

 Click "Create" to create a new resource